Five Things To Do During an Airport Layover in Istanbul

 If are travelling with luggage and you can’t have it checked right through to your final destination, there’s a convenient, well-marked, 24-hour luggage deposit in the arrivals area.
 The cost of storing your luggage is 20 Turkish Lira per piece per day for suitcases and backpacks.

-If travelling by taxi, be sure to leave the centre latest 1.5 hours before you need to be at the airport.
+If traveling from Istanbul airport to city centre and back by taxi, be sure to leave the centre latest 1.5 hours before you need to be at the airport.
 We left one hour before and only just made it.
 Taxi drivers might also take advantage of the fact that you are running late and try to overcharge you to get you to the airport in time for your flight.
 Negotiate a price before getting into the taxi.

 - Most of the mosaics are on the upper gallery.